MitchellTR/LOVE-Mobile-Template/README.md

-# LOVE-Template
+# LOVE-Mobile-Template
-A template for new non-mobile LOVE projects
+A template for new mobile LOVE projects

 * Basic structure for a new game complete with conf file
 * Gamestate and timer tools from the HUMP library